 “I don’t necessarily believe every founder needs a co-founder.
 But I do believe you need to surround yourself with a supporting network.
 It can get very lonely as a single founder.
 The advantage of joining a network like Start it @KBC for instance is not the advice or the mentorship, but seeing everyone else going through the same struggles to get their business off the ground.”

 After having sold her first start-ups, Véronique tried to join an existing start-up as a co-founder twice, but failed to do so.
 “A single founder who already started out is heavily involved in his or her business emotionally.
 The fear of having to share their baby and their equity often prevents them from bringing in another founder.
 It was tough to negotiate the equity part.
 What is a fair split for someone who joins the business one or two years down the line given it’s difficult to put a value on a young venture?
 Is it 80/20?
 70/30?”

 “(laughs) Even with my own wife, starting-up wasn’t easy.
 We found out, after we had started, that our ambitions were different.
 I saw things bigger and was prepared to accept external funding while she approached things more carefully and was less in favour of allowing others to join in.
 When it comes to co-founders, it is crucial to have the right fit, personally and professionally.”

 Despite her Female F(o)unders Belgium initiative, Véronique is very much in favour of mixed founder teams.
 “Men and women bring in different but complementary skills and views.
 And mixed teams prove to score better results than male-only teams for instance.”

-More information on growing your startup and how Start it @KBC can help you with this?Register for our webinar on Thursday, September 13th from 12h00-13h00.
+More information on growing your startup and how Start it @KBC can help you with this?Register for our webinar on Tuesday, September 11th from 12h15-13h00.